ron-che-debugger/MiniJava-Compiler/README.md

 ```

 ## Usage
-### Building the Executables
+### Installation and Build
-To build the `codegen` executable, use the following command:
+To compile the project and generate the `codegen` executable, run:
 ```bash
 make
 ```

-### Running the Compiler
-Once built, you can run the compiler using the following command:
+This command compiles all project modules and produces a production-ready binary.

+### Compiling MiniJava Programs
+MiniJava source files can be placed in the `test/` directory.
+To compile a file and generate MIPS assembly output, run:
 ```bash
 make test
 ```
-This command will process the provided MiniJava source file and generates multiple outputs.
-The MIPS assembly code converted from the MiniJava source is saved in `codegen.s`.
-The execution output of the generated MIPS assembly code, produced by running it in the SPIM simulator, is saved in `codegen.out`.
-Additionally, the Abstract Syntax Tree (AST) and symbol table generated during the compilation process are saved in `ast_symbol_table.txt`.
+This command processes the selected MiniJava source, generating several outputs: the MIPS assembly code is saved as `codegen.s`, the runtime output (as executed by the SPIM simulator) is stored in `codegen.out`, and the Abstract Syntax Tree (AST) along with the symbol table are recorded in `ast_symbol_table.txt`.

-For instance, consider a script `src1` written in MiniJava:
+For instance, consider a MiniJava program `src1`:
 ```
 /* Ex1: Assignment statement */
 program ex1;